Eargo vs. Oticon

 Eargo provides professional support as needed for the lifetime of your hearing aids.
 We found that Eargo’s staff is extremely knowledgeable and eager to help.

 You can connect with Eargo hearing care professionals via phone or virtually through the Eargo app.
-They will help with issues like programming and troubleshooting, should the need arise.
+They will help with issues such as programming and troubleshooting, if the need arises.
 They will also talk to you about the results of your hearing screening test.
 If your hearing is out of the range their hearing aids can correct for, they will recommend other options.

-Unlike some OTC hearing aid manufacturers, like Jabra Enhance, Eargo professionals are not available to work with you via Zoom.
-So they can’t look at the hearing aid in your ear on the screen and make recommendations about fit.
+Unlike some OTC hearing aid manufacturers, such as Jabra Enhance, Eargo professionals are not available to work with you via Zoom.
+They can’t look at the hearing aid in your ear on the screen and make recommendations about fit.

 Oticon